 We perform the wake characterization by searching for the wake centerline from the thresholded image produced with the ATS method as described in Sect.
 4.2 or by applying the Gaussian method as described in Sect.
 4.3.
-First, we provide a comparison of selected scans against the manual wake characterization from the lidar scan image as described in Sect.
-4.5.
-The found centerlines are compared by fitting the regression lines to the relative coordinates, so that each local coordinate system is centered at a selected wind turbine.
+First, we provide a comparison of selected scans against the manual wake

-The parallel wakes subset (Fig. 18) contains a short but pronounced wake from the wind turbine AV7 and a long weaker wake from the wind turbine AV10.
-Since the AV10 wake is frequently detected as series of small disconnected structures, the current ATS method detects the centerline only for the first continuous shape, which rarely extends beyond the near-wake region.
-The manual and Gaussian wake characterization can be carried further into the far-wake region, but become rather uncertain as the far wake recovers to the free flow or mixes with the border noise.
-Considering the problems that the border noise poses for the 535 wake identification in less clean scans (Fig. 16), the characterization outcome can be improved by excluding the near-border sector of $1-2^{\circ}$ width from the identification process.
+The parallel-wake subset (Fig. 18) contains a short but pronounced wake from the wind turbine AV7 and a long weaker wake from the wind turbine AV10.
+Since the AV10 wake is frequently detected as a series of small disconnected structures, the current ATS method detects the centerline only for the first continuous shape, which rarely extends beyond the near-wake region.
+The manual and Gaussian wake characterization can be carried further into the far-wake region but become rather uncertain as the far wake recovers to the free flow or mixes with the border noise.
+Considering the problems that the border noise poses for the wake identification in less clean scans (Fig. 16), the characterization outcome can be improved by excluding the near-border sector of $1-2^{\circ}$ width from the identification process.

-The aligned wakes subset (Fig. 19) shows a distinctive feature: the wakes are aligned along the line connecting two wind turbines resulting into the merge of the AV10 far wake and the AV7 near wake.
-Additionally, the connecting line is parallel to the Y-axis in Cartesian coordinates, so the centerline tends to X = const when the wakes are perfectly aligned.
-Hence, the 540 coefficient of determination R^2 either approaches zero or becomes negative and does not indicate the quality of the regression fit.
+The aligned-wake subset (Fig. 19) shows a distinctive feature: the wakes are aligned along the line connecting two wind turbines, resulting into the merge of the AV10 far wake and the AV7 near wake.
+Additionally, the connecting line is parallel to the Y axis in Cartesian coordinates, so the centerline tends to X = const when the wakes are perfectly aligned.
+Hence, the coefficient of determination R^2 either approaches zero or becomes negative and does not indicate the quality of the regression fit.